anujanegi/anujanegi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a master's student at the [Bernstein Center for Computational Neuroscience](https://www.bccn-berlin.de/), Berlin, pursuing a joint degree from the [Technische Universität Berlin](https://www.tu.berlin/en/) (TU Berlin) and the [Humboldt-Universität zu Berlin](https://www.hu-berlin.de/en) (HU Berlin).
-Before that, I got my Bachelors in Computer Science and Engineering from [Vellore Institute of Technology](http://chennai.vit.ac.in/), India.
+I'm a PhD student at [Technische Universität Berlin](https://www.tu.berlin/en/) (TU Berlin), supervised by [Fatma Deniz](https://www.fatmanet.com/).
+I am curious how data is represented in our brains and the underlying connectomics that allow this.
+My current research focuses on language processing and learning.

-I am curious about data representation in the brain, connectomics and translational neuroscience, and am an open science passionate!
+Before this, I did my masters in Computational Neuroscience at [BCCN Berlin](https://www.bccn-berlin.de/).
+During this time, I was fortunate to work with [Alexandre Gramfort](https://alexandre.gramfort.net/), [Stefan Haufe](https://www.tu.berlin/uniml/about/head-of-group), and [Petra Ritter](https://www.brainsimulation.org/bsw/zwei/team-ritter).
+I graduated with a Bachelors in Computer Science and Engineering from [VIT Chennai](http://chennai.vit.ac.in/).

-Currently on the lookout for a PhD position to continue my academic journey :)
+I'm passionate about science communication and outreach.
+Currently, I'm organizing [SoapBox Science Berlin](http://soapboxscience.org/berlin-local-organising-team/) and the [German Neuroscience Olympiad](https://neurowissenschaften-olympiade.de/locations/dno-berlin/).